 From 2009-2018, I was Co-founder at Server Density, a London-based SaaS infrastructure monitoring startup acquired by StackPath, a US-based edge computing business.
 I joined as part of the acquisition to lead Product Engineering, and left in Dec 2019.

-I am an EiR at Seedcamp, a London-based VC fund worth over $3bn (who also funded Server Density).
-I actively angel invest, usually alongside Seedcamp.
+I am an Expert in Residence at Seedcamp (unpaid), a London-based seed fund with 430+ portfolio companies (who also funded Server Density).

 - How much energy do data centers use?

 - A guide to remote working for startups

 - How to hire engineers: sourcing candidates

 My area of research interest is sustainable computing and my work has been featured in Fast Company, Computer Weekly, Financial Times, Sky News and Channel 4 Dispatches.
 You may want to check out:

 - An overview and interesting resources about sustainable computing.

 - My academic publications on cloud emissions (Nature Climate Change) and data center water consumption (npj Clean Water).

 - My contributions to the open source Cloud Carbon Footprint project – I implemented and maintain the cloud carbon coefficients calculations.